Straight Time: Post-production

 The film became the subject of litigation between Hoffman and the First Artists Production Company over creative control.
 Before Hoffman had finished editing the film, First Artists exercised a clause to take over the project, since the shoot had gone 23 days over schedule and approximately $1 million over budget.
 Hoffman's lawsuit alleged that his right to the final cut had been violated, and that the take-over clause did not mean he forfeited all creative control.
 First Artists' countersuit claimed that Hoffman's "derogatory statements" damaged the film's reception and box-office performance.
 The outcome of the litigation has not been disclosed.

+Dissatisfied with the finished film, Hoffman declined to promote it upon its theatrical opening, saying, "This is not my film, in any shape or form.
+I don't want to hurt it, but I don't think it reaches the potential it could have.
+I hope it's successful but I can't in good conscience promote it.”

+In a 1979 interview with Tony Schwartz for The New York Times, Hoffman said he considered his performance in Straight Time to be his strongest to date, but was disappointed with how it ultimately came across on screen:

+I was on it, I was doing the best work I'd ever done, and I knew the film wasn't supporting the performance.
+They passed rumors that I was crazy, acting irrational.
+Well, I wanted to go at my work meticulously and I wasn't allowed to, and so I was going crazy.

+Hoffman later said he found it difficult to shake off the character of Max Dembo after filming: 'I just couldn't get him out of my system.
+After filming I shaved off the beard I grew for the part and scrubbed my face but he stayed with me.
+I just couldn't get that grimy feeling off.'

 Release

-Warner Bros. theatrically released Straight Time in the United States on March 17, 1978.
+Warner Bros.
+Pictures theatrically released Straight Time in the United States on March 17, 1978.

 Home media

 Warner Bros.
 Home Entertainment issued the film on DVD on June 4, 2007.
 The Warner Archive Collection issued the film on Blu-ray on September 21, 2021.